 A recent study has shown Kitchen sponges in people’s homes to be bacterial “hotspot”.
 No doubt this would come as a surprise to most of us who are ‘obsessed’ with cleaning everything in our kitchen from plates, cups, spoons to teapots.
 This shows that no matter how clean or unclean your Kitchen is your sponge provides an ideal place for bacteria to bread.
 This is due to the porous and absorbent nature of the sponge.
-According to the report published on the Nature Scientific website, a group of German researchers carried out a test on 14 different used kitchen sponges, they researchers found up to 54 billion bacteria per cubic centimetre.
+According to the report published on the Nature Scientific website, a group of German researchers carried out a test on 14 different used kitchen sponges, the researchers found up to 54 billion bacteria per cubic centimetre.
 The house owners were also asked how regularly do they change the sponges and also whether they were regularly them.
-Again, the evidence from the report, shows that kitchen sponges harbours more bacteria than the toilet.
+Again, the evidence from the report shows that kitchen sponges harbour more bacteria than the toilet.

 Would sterilisation or cleaning in hot water help?

 It can easily be established from the Scientists report that the conventional methods of using hot water or steriliser to clean sponges do not work.
 As a matter of fact, it dawned on them that the cleaning and sterilisation of the tested sponges actually made things worse.
 Although hot water and sanitisation kill some species of bacteria, it left some behind who were able to freely carry out spreading and growing at a much faster rate than before.